kescobo/bst273_lecture09/hw5.md

 ```

 **Hint:** - even though this question is at the end of the homework script,
-you probably need to add some stuff to the beginning of the script too.
+you probably need to add some logical flags to the beginning of the script too.